new-minhui/new-minhui.github.io/_pages/about.md

 **Key words of my research: human-AI interaction, well-being, persuasive technology, conversational agent/interface**.

 ## News
+- 🔎 **I am actively seeking internship opportunities and other forms of collaborative engagements.
+If you are interested, feel free to reach out!**
+- 🙈 Two papers are under-review, wish me good luck!
 - 🏆 [2024/4/26] Our paper *Emotion Embodied: Unveiling the Expressive Potential of Single-Hand Gestures* received **honorable mention award** (top 5%) at **CHI 2024**.
 - 📝 Two papers are accepted by **CHI 2024**.
 - 📝 One poster is accepted by **CUI 2023**.